Tetragius/raxy/README.md

 export default class ListDynamic extends React.Component<any, any> {

     click = (idx, item) => {
-        // you can uodate props because it is Proxy or you can import 'state' from '../store';
+        // you can update props because it is Proxy or you can import 'state' from '../store';
         this.props.items[idx] = { label: item.label, finished: !item.finished };
     }